laracasts/blog/build-a-simple-online-store-using-laravel-folio-livewire-v3-and-volt.md

 We've explored how to integrate these three powerful packages to create a user-friendly online store.
 You now have the basic knowledge needed to craft modern SPA-like web applications quickly, even without being proficient in JavaScript.

+If you want to spend more time on this code, here are a few areas of improvement:
+- Make all the components anonymous.
+They're still small, so why split them into multiple files?
+[Learn more on the official documentation.](https://livewire.laravel.com/docs/volt#anonymous-components)
+- Write tests for the components.
+[Learn more on the official documentation.](https://livewire.laravel.com/docs/volt#testing-components)
+- Volt components can also be used with the traditionnal [class-based API](https://livewire.laravel.com/docs/volt#class-based-volt-components).
+You can experiment with that too!

 [Access the code of this tutorial on GitHub.](https://github.com/benjamincrozat/dummy-store)